joelouthan/theologic.us/content/posts/creed-apostles/apostles-creed03-Jesus-Christ-only-Son.md

 ---
-title: "What Do We Believe: Jesus Christ, Pt 1"
+title: "What Do We Believe: Jesus Christ, His Only Son, Our Lord"
 author: Joseph Louthan
 publishDate: 2023-03-16
 episodes: